xp44mm/Notebook/RxInAction/07 Controlling the observable temperature.md

 For that purpose, Rx provides the `AsObservable` operator. `AsObservable` creates a proxy that wraps your subject and exposes only the `IObservable` interface, so the observer can still subscribe, but no code can cast the observer to a subject, and no code can access the observers.
 This is demonstrated in figure 7.7.

-实践：`AsObservable`位于名字空间`System.Reactive.Linq`，NuGet包`System.Reactive`。
+提示：`AsObservable`位于名字空间`System.Reactive.Linq`。

-Figure 7.7 Instead of exposing your subject, use the AsObservable operator to create a proxy that hides the inner subject.
+Figure 7.7 Instead of exposing your subject, use the `AsObservable` operator to create a proxy that hides the inner subject.

 The following example proves that the observable returned by the `AsObservable` operator (the proxy) can't be cast to a subject: